 -- The first section of this topic is shown below --

-- Diabetes is commonly associated with an increased risk of certain infections; however, good data to support this contention is often slim.
+- Diabetes is commonly associated with an increased risk of certain infections; however, good data to support this contention is often slim for many conditions.

 - According to Boyko and Lipsky (contains review of epidemiological data and risks), "probable" means data support the association, "possible" means presence or absence of the association cannot be confirmed from available information, and "doubtful" indicates that data does not support a link.

-- Probable increased risk of infection: asymptomatic bacteruria, lower extremity infections, increased post-surgical infections after sternotomy or total hip replacement, Group B streptococcal infections and reactivation TB in American Indians.
+- Probable: asymptomatic bacteriuria, lower extremity infections, increased post-surgical infections after sternotomy or total hip replacement, Group B streptococcal infections and reactivation TB in American Indians.

-- Possible increased risk of infection: genitourinary infections such as bacterial cystitis, pyelonephritis, candidal vaginitis; respiratory tract infections including pneumonia, influenza, chronic bronchitis, primary or reactivation TB, zygomycete infections (e.g., mucormycosis), malignant otitis media; Fournier’s gangrene.
+- Possible: genitourinary infections such as bacterial cystitis, pyelonephritis, candidal vaginitis; respiratory tract infections including pneumonia, influenza, chronic bronchitis, primary or reactivation TB, zygomycete infections (e.g., mucormycosis), malignant otitis media; Fournier’s gangrene.